ADAM-UEFS/PlantCLEF2025/README.md

 We have splitted the training into three different scripts:

 - `run_feature_extraction.sh`: extracts the features from the images containing a single plant sample
-- `run_kmeans.sh`: clusters the extracted features into **7806 clusters** one for each specie in the dataset
+- `run_kmeans.sh`: clusters the extracted features into **7806 clusters**, one for each specie in the dataset
-- `run_zero_shot.sh`: trains a narrow ViT to predict the target feature vector
+- `run_zero_shot.sh`: trains a narrow ViT to predict the target feature prototype vector

-The scripts mentioned above should be called in the same order they are listed.
+The scripts mentioned above should be called in the same order they are listed to achieve the required result.

 ### Tests